How can I help?

 Expanding your knowledge

 This course will enable you to develop graduate expertise in a variety of areas.
-You’ll be able to identify barriers to learning and devise strategies to help individuals thrive in an educational setting.
-You’ll gain specific knowledge of conditions such as autism, and a critical understanding of the local, national, and international contexts of education.
-Your understanding of policy-based responses will enable you to operate within a complex and rapidly changing landscape.
+You'll be able to identify barriers to learning and develop inclusive teaching practices and strategies to help individuals, including those with SEND, thrive in an educational setting.
+You'll gain specific knowledge of conditions such as autism, and have a critical understanding of the local, national, and international contexts of education.

 Study support